Daisy Duck: In comics

 According to the unofficial timeline of Don Rosa, Daisy was born in 1920.
-According to Rosa, Daisy is the sister of Donald's brother-in-law – Daisy's brother had married Donald's twin sister, Della Duck, and together, the two became the parents of Huey, Dewey, and Louie Duck.
+According to Rosa, Daisy is Donald's sister-in-law – Daisy's brother had married Donald's twin sister, Della Duck, and together, the two became the parents of Huey, Dewey, and Louie Duck.
 This is his explanation of why the triplets tend to call her "Aunt Daisy" while no such courtesy is given to Gladstone Gander for example.
 Don Rosa has said that he considers Donald and Daisy to be nonrelated and that Duck simply is the Duckburg universe equal to Smith, being a common surname.

 Donna Duck served as a precursor for Daisy in both animation and comics.
 She first appeared in a one-page illustration titled "Don Donald" and published in Good Housekeeping #3701 (January 1937).
 The page was illustrated by Thomas "Tom" Wood (1870s – October 4, 1940) who was head of the Walt Disney Studios' publicity department from 1933 until his death.
 She made a brief appearance in the "Donald and Donna" comic strip published in Mickey Mouse Weekly from May 15 to August 21, 1937.
 The Weekly was a United Kingdom publication and the strip was illustrated at the time by William A. Ward.

 Daisy made her first comics appearance on November 4, 1940.
 She was introduced as the new neighbor of Donald and his potential love interest.
 The Donald Duck comic strip was at the time scripted by Bob Karp and illustrated by Al Taliaferro.
 She was seemingly soft-spoken but had a fiery temper and Donald often found himself a victim to her rage.
 For example, one strip had Daisy waiting for Donald to carve their names and their love for each other on a tree, only to discover the male Duck had carved "Daisy loves Donald" with her name hardly visible and his name in prominent bold letters, resulting in her breaking her umbrella on his head and dismissing him as a "conceited little pup".

 Her first original comic book appearance was a cameo in the story "The Mighty Trapper" by Carl Barks, first published in Walt Disney's Comics and Stories No. 36 (September 1943), wherein Huey, Dewey, and Louie ask her to lend them an old fur coat.
 Barks did not use the character again until "Donald Tames His Temper" (January 1946) when Daisy demands that Donald learns to manage his anger as a New Year's resolution.
 Donald has to agree but points early on that Daisy herself has the temper of a "wild-eyed wildcat".